mrv777/ark-explorer/README.md

 ## Configuration

-The default `config.js` file contains all of the configuration settings for Lisk Explorer.
+The default `config.js` file contains all of the configuration settings for Ark Explorer.
 These options can be modified according to comments included in configuration file.

 #### Top Accounts

-To enable Top Accounts functionality, edit your Lisk Client config.json _(not the explorer)_:
+To enable Top Accounts functionality, start your ark node (not the explorer) using the following command:

 ```
-{
-    "port": 8000,
-    "address": "0.0.0.0",
-    "version": "0.5.0",
-    "minVersion": "~0.5.0",
-    "fileLogLevel": "info",
-    "logFileName": "logs/lisk.log",
-    "consoleLogLevel": "info",
-    "trustProxy": false,
-    "topAccounts": false, <--- This line needs to be changed to read true
+TOP=true node app.js
 ```

-After the change is made the Lisk Client will need to be restarted.
-(Example):

-`bash /PATH_TO_LISK_DIR/lisk.sh reload`

-## Managing Lisk Explorer
+## Managing Ark Explorer

-To test that Lisk Explorer is configured correctly, run the following command:
+To test that Ark Explorer is configured correctly, run the following command:

 `node app.js`